 - Please, download the application form.

-- Applications must be submitted to the BSDB Secretary (email@example.com) by end of March.
+- Applications must be submitted by March 31st.

-- The student must be an EU resident.
+- The student must be an undergraduate at the time of applying.

 - The project must be on a topic in the broad area of Developmental Biology.
 Note, that projects will be assessed according to their aims, achievability and opportunity to the student.

 - The successful applicant will be required to submit a short project report of ≤1000 words by 31st of October.
 It must adhere to the report guidelines, should include images and may be selected for publication on The Node and/or in the BSDB Newsletter.

 - Completed applications should be sent to the email address provided on the application form.
 You will receive an e-mail to confirm that your application has been received.
 Please contact us if you have not received a confirmation within 7 days.